 1. In Kicksite, click Profiles in the left panel, and then click Students.

 2. Click Active if it isn’t already highlighted.
 (Inactive and Frozen students can’t check in for attendance.)

-3. Click the three vertical dots and select Export from the menu.
+3. Click the three vertical dots (just under the Inactive tab) and select Export from the menu.
 A .csv file will download.